-- A. Any teacher who resigns between September 1st and June 30th, in accordance with the provisions of Section B of this Article, will be compensated on a per diem salary to be paid at the rate of one-one hundred eighty-fifth (1/185) of his annual salary rate for each day on the roster. - B. Teachers will notify the Superintendent at least thirty (30) days in advance of termination of service. - C. Teachers leaving the system without giving the proper thirty (30) days' notice will be paid one two-hundredth (1/200) of their salary multiplied by the number of days taught or in service.
+- A. Any teacher who resigns between September 1st and June 30th, in accordance with the provisions of Section B of this Article, will be compensated on a per diem salary to be paid at the rate of one-one hundred eighty-fourth (1/184) of his annual salary rate for each day on the roster. - B. Teachers will notify the Superintendent at least thirty (30) days in advance of termination of service. - C. Teachers leaving the system without giving the proper thirty (30) days' notice will be paid one-one hundred eighty-fourth (1/184) of their salary multiplied by the number of days taught or in service.